 - 1/2 teaspoon fine sea salt

-- 1/3 cup grape seed oil (or rice bran oil for low salicylate)
+- 1/3 cup macadamia nut oil (or cold pressed safflower oil for low salicylate)

 - 1/3 cup maple syrup